 Tim van de Brug

-My research focuses on high-dimensional statistics and data analysis.
-I have a special interest in medical imaging data and radiomics.
-I develop advanced statistical methodology and machine learning tools to extract relevant information from MRI/PET scans and predict disease progression and treatment response.
-For example, I am currently investigating how to select the optimal therapy for diffuse large B-cell lymphoma patients based on whole body PET-CT scans.
-My background is in theoretical mathematics; I have done research on probability theory and mathematical physics.
-In particular, I studied spatial properties of random networks and statistical mechanics models.
+My research focuses on high-dimensional statistics and machine learning for the analysis of medical imaging data.
+I specialize in both MRI and PET data, with applications in neuroscience and oncology.
+I develop advanced methodology to extract very detailed information from images, not visible to the naked eye, and use this to predict disease progression and treatment response.
+For example, I am currently working on a radiomics approach to select the optimal therapy for diffuse large B-cell lymphoma patients based on whole-body PET-CT scans.
+My background is in mathematics, in particular probability theory and mathematical physics.

 T. Klausch, P.M. van de Ven, T. van de Brug, M.A. van de Wiel, and J. Berkhof, Estimating Bayesian optimal treatment regimes for dichotomous outcomes using observational data, Submitted (2018). link